Contact geometric mechanics: the Tulczyjew triples: Introduction

-The origins of the Tulczyjew triple go back to the 70' of the XXth century.
+The origins of the Tulczyjew triple go back to the 70s' of the 20th century.
 The triple appeared in Tulczyjew papers \cite{Tulczyjew:1974, Tulczyjew:1976a, Tulczyjew:1976b, Tulczyjew:1977} and book \cite{Tulczyjew:1989}.
-For the complete theory of Legendre transformation for singular systems we refer to \cite{Tulczyjew:1999}.
+For the complete theory of Legendre transformation for singular systems, we refer to \cite{Tulczyjew:1999}.
 The interest in the Tulczyjew triple was renewed recently after considerable developments in the theory of double vector bundles, defined first by Pradines \cite{Pradines:1974} and then developed in the context of analytical mechanics by Konieczna and Urba\'nski in \cite{Konieczna:1999}.
-A substantial simplification in understanding of double vector bundles one can find in \cite{Grabowski:2009}.
+A substantial simplification in the understanding of double vector bundles one can find in \cite{Grabowski:2009} and \cite{Grabowski:2012}.

-The ideas originated in articles of Weinstein \cite{Weinstein:1996} and Libermann \cite{Libermann:1996} concerning mechanics on Lie algebroids and Lie groupoids were developed in two distinct propositions of mechanics on Lie algebroids.
-One of them, by Mart\'{\i}nez, de Leon and other members of the Spanish School, uses the concept of a Lie algebroid prolongation and follows the traditional paths of geometric mechanics \cite{deLeon:2005,Martinez:2001}.
-The other, by Grabowska, Grabowski and Urba\'nski, uses the concept of the Tulczyjew triple adapted to a representation of an algebroid as a certain double vector bundle morphism \cite{Grabowska:2006, Grabowska:2008,Grabowska:2011}.
+The ideas originated in articles of Weinstein \cite{Weinstein:1996} and Libermann \cite{Libermann:1996} and concerning mechanics on Lie algebroids and Lie groupoids were developed in two distinct proposals for mechanics on Lie algebroids.
+One of them, by Mart\'{\i}nez, de Leon, and other members of the Spanish School, uses the concept of a Lie algebroid prolongation and follows the traditional paths of geometric mechanics \cite{deLeon:2005,Martinez:2001}.
+The other, by Grabowska, Grabowski, and Urba\'nski, uses the concept of the Tulczyjew triple, adapted to an algebroid as a certain double vector bundle morphism \cite{Grabowska:2006, Grabowska:2008,Grabowska:2011}.
 A simplified version of the Tulczyjew triple for a Lie algebroid is that for mechanics on a Lie algebra, which is deduced from the triple on a Lie group \cite{Grabowska:2016}.
-There are also affine triples for time-dependent mechanics \cite{Grabowska:2004}, and mechanics in Newtonian space-time \cite{Grabowska:2006}, as well as versions of the triple for field theories, including higher order theories \cite{Grabowska:2010,Grabowska:2012,Grabowska:2013,Grabowska:2015}.
+There are also affine triples for time-dependent mechanics \cite{Grabowska:2004}, and mechanics in Newtonian space-time \cite{Grabowska:2006a}, as well as versions of the triple for field theories, including higher-order theories \cite{Grabowska:2010,Grabowska:2012,Grabowska:2013,Grabowska:2015}.